 This article was first published in a non-abbreviated form on BuddhistDoor Global:

 Lama Tsering Wangdu Rimpoche (LamaWangdu.org) completed the traditional training of his time, which included practicing in 108 cremation grounds in and around Tibet.
 He is a lineage holder of the Longchen Nyingthig, Shije, and Chöd practice traditions.
 He has been recognized as a living treasure by the people of Nepal, where he had lived since the Chinese occupation of Tibet, first and for a long time in the refugee camp.
 In 2000 the Dalai Lama directed him to establish a new monastery in Nepal to teach others his practice.
-Rimpoche currently divides his time between Nepal and Portland.
+Rimpoche currently divides his time between Nepal and Vancouver Washington.

 In the Buddhist way of thinking, poor health, be it in the body, mind, or spirit realm, is caused by spirits.
 “Spirits”.
 We make attempts to eliminate the symptoms they cause with healing modalities, sort of the “going to war” approach to healing – but Chöd teaches us to contact these mischievous, malevolent and confused spirits, asking them politely to leave, take something of me, and stop bothering this person.
 This then lets the sufferer’s own vital force heal the chaos the spirits made once they are gone.